 Financial performance in 2Q17

-Continue to the next part of this series for a closer look at the growth prospects for JAZZ’s Xyrem.
+In the next part of this series, we’ll look at Mylan’s revenue growth prospects in more detail.